Orphan pages are pretty much invisible to search engines and visitors.

 Q: Can Google crawl orphan pages?

 A: Yes, Google can crawl orphan pages, but it might take longer for them to appear in the search engine results.
-Therefore, it is important to link to orphan pages from other pages on your site so they can be found more easily.
+Therefore, it is important to internally link from other pages on your site so they can be found more easily.
 Additionally, make sure that your server speeds are optimized so that the crawling process will happen faster.

 Q: Is deleting pages bad for SEO?

 A: Not necessarily.
-If a page is an orphan page, it might be better to delete it and set up a 404 error instead of keeping it on your website.
-This will help you avoid wasting the crawl budget from important pages, and it will also help the user experience.
+If a page is an orphan, it might be better to delete it and set up a 404 error instead of keeping it on your website.
+This will help you avoid wasting the crawl budget on important content, and it will also help the user experience.
 However, if the page has some SEO value or traffic coming from external sources, you might want to consider redirecting it instead.

 Q: What are zombie pages?